MillionConcepts/knowing-the-sky/knowing-the-sky/0_getting_started_draft.md

 It's important to know that even though you use Jupyter Notebook in a browser, that doesn't mean it has to connect to the Internet.
-Most people who use Jupyter Notebooks just run the Server "locally" (meaning on their own computers), because it's faster and you don't have to do complicated things with accounts and passwords to make it secure.
+Most people who use Jupyter Notebooks just run the Server "locally" (meaning on their own computers), because it's faster, and you don't have to do complicated things with accounts and passwords to make it secure.
 If you follow the instructions in this document, you'll be running Jupyter on your own computer.
 This means that any changes you make to the Notebook files are